 , thus its name.

-Plot snips can be added using the add-plot-snip
+Plot snips can be added to the container using set-snip

 will show up on top of the plot snips and are not

 placed in rows and columns, instead the user can drag them around and they

 can be used to display additional information, such as a plot legend.
 Use

 snips.
 Just as with the plot snips, any snip%

 object is a valid